Install from Source

-Chances are, ImageMagick is already installed on your computer if you are using some flavor of Unix, but that it is not installed if you are using some form of Windows.
-In either case, you can type the following to find out.
+Chances are, ImageMagick is already installed on your computer if you are using some flavor of Linux, and its likely not installed if you are using some form of Windows.
+In either case, you can type the following to find out:

-ImageMagick builds on a variety of Unix and Unix-like operating systems including Linux, Solaris, FreeBSD, Mac OS X, and others.
-A compiler is required and fortunately almost all modern Unix systems have one.
-Download ImageMagick.tar.gz from www.imagemagick.org or a mirrors and verify its message digest.
+ImageMagick builds on a variety of Linux and Linux-like operating systems including Linux, Solaris, FreeBSD, Mac OS X, and others.
+A compiler is required and fortunately almost all modern Linux systems have one.
+Clone the source repository: